JohnEBoyBaby/i.Q/README.md

 https://twitter.com/a3dudotcom
 "CONNECT THE DOTS"
 https://twitter.com/Smart3DWeb
+"I AM TRUTH.
+I AM PUREHEART.
+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT.
+A MOST SERIOUS 1 I AM."

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...
 Bruce Lee
 ... but I 'thinQ' he's a hero .. but I may be a little 'biased' beCAUSE he's my dad ... https://www.youtube.com/watch?v=QOKKUSwEaxg ... be water my friend ... water can flow or it can CRASH ... formless ... shapeless ... be water my friend be water PUREHEART CRYSTASLLINE CLEAR PUREHEART HIGH QUALITY PURE H2O GOOD INTENT ...
 "RECTIFY YOUR HEART ...
 SEEK TO BE SINCERE ...
 THIS LIES IN THE INVESTIGATION OF THINGS ..
 LET YOUR SPIRIT OUT AS IT WILL" Bruce Lee ... https://www.youtube.com/watch?v=D1sWVjXhKfg hmmm https://www.youtube.com/watch?v=SDNhH8deZPg ... you are growing very wise now, young grasshopper ...